learn-co-curriculum/react-hooks-react-router-intro/README.md

-# Introduction to React Router
+# Introduction to Client-Side Routing

 ## Learning Goals

 - Understand how client-side routing works and how it differs from server-side routing
+- Use the Location and History API in JavaScript

 ## Introduction